rvidxr666/FunAI/README.md

 # FunAI
-Simple Flask Web Application for Deployment of the AI Models
+Flask Web Application for Deployment of the AI Models